Throgs Neck Bridge: Design

 The Throgs Neck Bridge did not have to accommodate large vessels of specific dimensions and as a result, did not need to be as long as other Ammann-designed bridges in New York City.
 The center span is 1800 ft, and the distance between each suspension tower and anchorage is 555 ft, with an anchorage-to-anchorage total length of 2,910 ft.
-The bridge contains two long approach ramps, one on either bank, because both the Bronx and Queens are located on low elevations.
+The bridge contains two long approach ramps, one on either bank, because both the Bronx and Queens ends are located on low elevations.
 The bridge has a 3,900 ft approach ramp in the Bronx, curving over the SUNY Maritime College at Fort Schuyler on the Throggs Neck peninsula, as well as a 2,800 ft ramp directly east of Cryder's Point in Bay Terrace, Queens.
 Including approaches, the bridge spans more than 2.1 mi.

 The span is supported by two main cables, which suspend the deck and are held up by the suspension towers.
 Each main cable contains 37 strands, with each strand made of 296 individual wires, for a total of 10,952 wires per main cable.
 The main cables weigh 1790 ST each.
 At each end of the suspension span are two anchorages that hold the main cables, both of which are freestanding concrete structures measuring 250 by 350 ft.
 The bridge's Bronx anchorage is at the tip of Throggs Neck, and the towers are located in the middle of the Long Island Sound.
 The Queens anchorage is located off the shore of Fort Totten, in the East River.

 The suspension towers of the bridge are of closed-box construction with arched struts at the top of each tower.
 The tops of the suspension towers are sharp and blocky atop the struts, and there are flattened segmental arches on the underside of the struts.
 Both suspension towers are located on artificial concrete islands in the East River, which are 20 ft above mean high water.
 Each suspension tower rises 326 ft above the islands, or 346 ft above mean high water.
 Peregrine falcons have lived high on a suspension tower since at least 1983, when they were first spotted.
 They are thought to have nested there because the tops of the towers resembled their natural habitat of high cliffs.

 Instead of employing a rather streamlined-looking plate-girder system, Ammann constructed the bridge with 28 ft stiffening transverse trusses under the deck.
 These served as counterweights to the bridge and allowed any wind to simply blow through, instead of against, the bridge.
 The asphalt roadway lies atop a 5 in deck, which consists of dozens of panels that lie directly above the trusses.